-The next shape that you will add to your library is a plus sign.
+The next shape that you will add to your library of shapes is a plus sign.
 Like the star, you will start off making this a flat shape.
-Later on you will extrude it to a tube-like structure.
+Later on you will extrude it to a 3D structure.

 On your paper, draw a thick and blocky plus sign.
 Draw only the outer perimeter; do not let any lines cross.
 Consider the origin to be at the sign’s center.
 Label the vertices in a counter-clockwise fashion, starting from 0.

 Plot a square that passes through all the outer points of the sign.
 What is its radius?
 A square doesn’t technically have a radius.
 Think of a square’s radius as half of its side length.
 Plot a square that touches only the inner points of the sign.
 What is its radius?

 What are the coordinates of vertex positions?